We all have a need for personal space, the comfort zone we maintain around our bodies, implicitly entreating others not to encroach upon it.

 In 2014 Holt and colleagues published a study looking at a particular sensory-motor circuit in the brains of healthy subjects using functional MRI.
 They found that the circuit displayed a specific type of response in the subjects, and that the response increased as objects appeared to “loom” toward them (as opposed to withdrawing from them).
 Notably, the experiments also showed that the responses were greatest when social stimuli like human faces were involved, suggesting a role for the circuit in basic social behaviors.
 Among them: the regulation of personal space.

 Realizing the possible significance of this with respect to social dysfunction in schizophrenia, the researchers extended the study to explore the role the circuit plays in patients struggling with the disease.
 “We began these experiments because it has been well established that the size of personal space is abnormally enlarged in schizophrenia,” Holt said.
-“Consistent with this, our fMRI study found that the magnitude of responses of the ‘looming’ circuit to personal space intrusions in schizophrenia patients predicted the degree of personal space enlargement, as well as negative symptom severity, in these patients.”
+“Consistent with this, our fMRI study found that both the magnitude of negative symptom burden and the responses of the ‘looming’ circuit to personal space intrusions in schizophrenia patients predicted the degree of personal space enlargement in these patients.”

 The relationships they found—between looming stimuli, personal space regulation and negative symptoms—point to the important possibility that disruption of this basic sensory-motor circuit leads to abnormalities in non-verbal social communication, including personal space-related behaviors.
 If this proves to be the case, Holt and colleagues will have found something of a holy grail in the management of social dysfunction: a neural mechanism that can be specifically targeted by novel treatment approaches.